Eric Berry: 2018

 While recovering from the torn Achilles, he had been dealing with a sore heel, which was later diagnosed as a Haglund's deformity, which is a bone spur that digs into the Achilles causing extreme pain.
 He missed the first 13 games before making his season debut in Week 15.
 He played in two regular season games and one playoff game, the Chiefs 31–37 loss to the New England Patriots in the AFC Championship.
+Throughout the game, Berry was successfully targeted by Tom Brady from start to finish, as Rob Gronkowski and Julian Edelman were able to catch the ball against him with little difficulty.
+This was most obvious in overtime, when New England won the coin toss and scored the winning TD largely by exploiting Berry's poor coverage.

-On March 13, 2019, Berry was released by the Chiefs, in order to avoid a portion of his salary being fully guaranteed.
+On March 13, 2019, Berry was released by the Chiefs, in order to avoid a portion of his salary being fully guaranteed even though Berry expressed interest in playing the 2020 season.

+In December 2021 Berry stated in an interview that he had not considered himself to be retired and was open to playing in the NFL again.
+However no team has signed him to play in the NFL since the 2019 season.

 NFL career statistics

 Personal life

 Berry's father, James, played running back for the University of Tennessee from 1978 to 1981, and was a captain of the 1981 squad.
 Berry's younger brothers, twins Elliott and Evan, played football at Tennessee.
 Berry is the first cousin once removed of former All-Pro Tampa Bay Buccaneers linebacker Hugh Green.
+Berry's uncle, Bernard Williams, played offensive tackle for the Georgia Bulldogs and Philadelphia Eagles, and is his mentor and business partner.

 On May 4, 2010, it was reported that Berry had signed an endorsement deal with Adidas.
 He established the Eric Berry Foundation in 2011 that strives to provide safe environments for children to participate in team sports.
 His first project was a turf football field he funded in Fairburn, Georgia.
 He also hosts annual youth football camps in Atlanta, Tennessee, and Kansas City with proceeds going to the Eric Berry Foundation.

 Berry suffers from equinophobia, a fear of horses.
 His condition was frequently brought on by the Kansas City Chiefs' mascot, Warpaint.